fineanmol/hacktoberfest/profiles/Rishi_Goswami.md

 ### Academics

 2nd year student in B.Tech.
-(Bachelors in Computer Science and Engineering).
+(Bachelor of Technology in Computer Science and Engineering).

 ### Interests